Alex Comfort: Personal life

 The Joy of Sex made Comfort known internationally as "Dr. Sex" and soon thereafter he and his wife of thirty years divorced.
-A few months later, during 1973, Comfort married his mistress (and ex-wife's best friend) Jane Henderson, with whom he had been having an affair for more than a decade.The Center for the Study of Democratic Institutions, a liberal research institute, offered Comfort a job, and so, during 1973, the couple relocated to Santa Barbara, California, where it was located.
+A few months later, during 1973, Comfort married his mistress (and ex-wife's best friend) Jane Henderson, with whom he had been having an affair for more than a decade.
+The Center for the Study of Democratic Institutions, a liberal research institute, offered Comfort a job, and so, during 1973, the couple relocated to Santa Barbara, California.

-They frequented the Sandstone Retreat, a clothing-optional community in California espousing "open sexuality", or swinging.
+They frequented the Sandstone Retreat, a clothing-optional community in California espousing open sexuality.
 In his 1981 nonfiction publication concerning sexuality in America, Thy Neighbor's Wife, Gay Talese noted, "Often the nude biologist Dr. Alex Comfort, brandishing a cigar, traipsed through the room between the prone bodies with the professional air of a lepidopterist strolling through the fields waving a butterfly net".

 Jane Henderson, however, eventually became tired of the "open love" community and Comfort became involved in lawsuits with his employer concerning a claimed breach of contract.
-During 1985, the couple returned to England, where they lived the remainder of their lives in Kent.
+In 1985, the couple returned to England, where they lived the remainder of their lives in Kent.

-During 1991, Comfort suffered a severe cerebral haemorrhage, after which his son from his first marriage acted as his caretaker and business manager.
+During 1991, Comfort suffered a severe cerebral hemorrhage, after which his son from his first marriage acted as his caretaker and business manager.
 His second wife Jane Henderson died soon after the haemorrhage.
 He died on 26 March 2000; he was eighty years old.

+Collections

+In 1973 Comfort deposited his archive to University College London; it was supplemented by a second donation in 1992 by his son Nicholas.
+The Comfort Papers span over 80 boxes of material and primarily focus on Comfort's career and research.